Trying to choose between Shopify vs Shopify Plus?

 - Launchpad is useful to plan and automate flash sales, product launches, or sales campaigns.
 Once the event is over, you can roll back all the changes instantly.

 - Script Editor is what allows you to create personalized experiences at the shopping cart/checkout stage.
-Small pieces of code help to apply discounts or customize shipping and payment options for customers.
-This helps reduce cart abandonment.
+Small pieces of code help apply discounts or customize shipping and payment options for customers.
+This helps reduce the number of abandoned carts.